-If arthritis pain persists despite medical treatment and interferes with your ability to participate in everyday activities, NYU Langone doctors may recommend foot surgery to relieve pain and improve joint function for the long term.
+If arthritis pain persists despite medical treatment and interferes with your ability to participate in everyday activities, surgeons at NYU Langone may recommend foot surgery to relieve pain and improve joint function for the long term.

 Foot surgery can be performed on the joint of the big toe, the joints in the middle of the foot, called the midfoot, or the joints beneath the ankle, called the hindfoot.
 The type of surgery your doctor recommends may depend on the severity of joint damage.